 Iceland offers a wealth of incredible things to see in March.
 Every region except the Highlands should be at least partially accessible.
 Be aware that the weather can be unpredictable, though.
 There can occasionally be flooding, heavy snowfall, or unexpected avalanches.

-Driving the Ring Road in March in Iceland
+Driving the Ring Road in Iceland in March

 The Icelandic Ring Road, or Route 1, circles the entire country and can usually be completed during March, as long as you have some flexibility in your itinerary in case of bad weather.